julianlam/nodebb-plugin-session-sharing/README.md

 In which case, you can set the "Parent Key" setting in this plugin to `d`.

+## Security

+Please note that according to the JWT spec, the payload itself is ***not encrypted***, only *signed*.
+That is, the Base64 Url Encoded payload is appended to the header.
+It can be decoded trivially (as base64 is not meant to be cryptographically secure), so **do not put any private information in the payload**.
+The header and payload themselves are *signed* against the secret, and NodeBB will only allow a JWT through if it has not been tampered with.
+That is, NodeBB will only continue with a login if the signature can be independently generated by the received payload and the secret.

+Use secure cookies transmitted via HTTPS if at all possible.

 ## Testing

 If you need to generate a fake token for testing, you can `GET /debug/session` while NodeBB is in development mode.
 NodeBB will then log in or create a user called "testUser", with the email "testUser@example.org".

+**Warning**: If you've configured the plugin to "revalidate" instead of "trust" (normally the default), you might accidentally lock yourself out of the administrative account as you won't have a proper cookie to authenticate with.
+To reset the plugin settings, delete the "settings:session-sharing" hash/document in your data store.
+In a pinch, running `./nodebb reset -p nodebb-plugin-session-sharing` will work to disable the plugin so you can log back in.